-With Valentine’s day looming and another lockdown in session the BogusBuster team thought it was crucial to revisit Romance scams and how to avoid them.
+With Valentine’s day looming the BogusBuster team thought it was crucial to revisit Romance scams and how to avoid them.
 Whilst we covered this topic in a blog in 2020, sadly this type of fraud goes largely unreported due to the shame and embarrassment associated with having your heart and money stolen.
 The global pandemic has proved to be the perfect setting for criminals to target vulnerable men and women who are looking for companionship.
 The statistics are frightening with Action Fraud reporting a 15% rise in Romance fraud from the previous year (Source: BBC Sounds 12/01/21) and financial losses totalling millions of pounds.

 What is Romance Fraud?